sin-boo/localAIchat_Blender/README.md

 ⚠️ Do **not** press **Start Model** manually.
 If you do, it will load the model twice.
 The add-on will automatically start the model the first time you send a message.
+## Starting Ollama

+Once everything is set up, you’re ready to start using the add-on.

+1. Open the add-on and press **Launch Ollama App**.
+2. Go to **Model Manager** and make sure you **save your settings** (this ensures the model path is locked in).
+3. Now type something into the chat box and press **Send**.

+⏳ The first time you start a model, it usually takes about **1 minute to boot up**.
+After that, responses will be much faster.